-Figure 7-7 shows the transmit-framer interface operation for T1 in gapped-clock mode.
+Figure 7-7 shows the transmit-framer-interface operation for T1 in gapped-clock mode.
 The framing overhead-bit position is gapped.
-The DS26101 uses the positive edge to launch TDATA.
+In this diagram, DS26102 uses the positive edge to launch TDATA.

 Figure 7-7.
 Transmit Framer Interface in Gapped-Clock Mode for T1